Top 8 Reasons Why You’re Broke

 4. Credit Card Debt

-At the beginning of 2021, Americans had a staggering $900 billion worth credit card debt state a report by the news website, CNBC.
-And unfortunately, this figure continues to grow as unemployment caused by the economic fallout of the Covid-19 pandemic of 2020, continues to persist.
+At the beginning of 2023, Americans had a staggering $986 billion worth of credit card debt, according to a report by the news website CNBC.
+Unfortunately, this figure continues to grow as unemployment caused by the economic fallout of the Covid-19 pandemic of 2020 continues to persist.

-It’s worth remembering that credit cards come with something known as Annual Purchase Rate or APR.
-This APR can run as high as 32 percent, depending on the credit card you hold and its issuer.
+It’s worth remembering that credit cards come with something known as the Annual Purchase Rate or APR.
+This APR can run as high as 32 per cent, depending on the credit card you hold and its issuer.

 Credit cards generally allow you to pay only a small amount of money as your repayment during each billing cycle.
 And they add APR on all your unpaid dues.
-Now, the more you delay settling the credit card bills in full, the APR goes on compounding.
-Means, the APR gathers more APR.
-In some cases, you might find that you’re paying almost double the rate of something you’ve bought on credit card, due to APR.
-Therefore, one of the reasons why you’re broke could be due to large credit card bills too.
+Now, the more you delay settling the credit card bills in full, the more the APR goes on compounding.
+This means the APR gathers more APR.
+In some cases, you might find that you’re paying almost double the rate of something you’ve bought on a credit card due to APR.
+Therefore, one of the reasons why you’re broke could be large credit card bills.

 Additionally, credit cards also tempt us to spend money that we don’t have on stuff that we don’t need.
-Since we might not have the cash to buy some fancy stuff, we use the credit card because it gives us the freedom to spend without having enough money at hand.
+Since we might not have the cash to buy some fancy stuff, we use credit cards because they give us the freedom to spend without having enough money on hand.
 And that leads to piling up of credit card bills and the inescapable APR.

 If you’re caught in a credit card trap, the best thing is to step up repayments and if possible, repay the dues in full.
 This can save you from wasting a lot of money as APR that you could otherwise save and invest.